V0100LNET/Memory-interview-/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Deploy
+This project was deployed in Netlify, link below
 You can visit the next url for a preview of this project 👉 [MemoryApp](https://interview-memory-app.netlify.app/principal/home)